 All Star Press children’s book “Goodnight, Boone” is the first ever children’s book about Boone, North Carolina, the picturesque town in the Blue Ridge Mountains.
 Home to Appalachian State University, Boone is a popular tourist destination and ski haven.

 This full-color book is available in both print and e-book format (PDF).
-This wonderful book about the Blue Ridge Mtn. town of Boone, North Carolina can be downloaded instantly to share with your children.
+Only $5.97 for the digital PDF format, this wonderful book about the Blue Ridge Mtn. town of Boone, North Carolina can be downloaded instantly to share with your children.

 Author Yogi Collins grew up in Boone and while she loves that the High Country is filled with interesting and quirky people, she is also fascinated by how people end up in this little slice of heaven.
 A television producer and writer by trade, Collins lives in Boone and this is her first book.